jayantbsai/llm_tool/README.md

 ### Run Demo

-Run demo app to ask questions and check weather forecast. _(LLM output can vary, but should be similar)_
+Run demo app to ask questions and check weather forecast. _(model output can vary, but should be similar)_
 ```
 (.venv) llm_tool % cd src
 (.venv) src % python demo.py